11-week-old puppy stolen from ER nurse's home

 The San Francisco Chronicle reported Max belongs to a nurse.

-Surveillance camera images posted Monday night by police showed the pup, who appears to be a German Shepherd, being picked up by a person on a bicycle.
+Surveillance camera images posted Monday night by police showed the pup, who appears to be a Malinois, being picked up by a person on a bicycle.

 The person was last seen wearing a green hooded jacket, a mask over the face, and blue medical gloves.
 The person was also sporting jeans and grey shoes, possibly New Balance brand.